-Human Resource Generalist: Job Description, Requirements and Career Information
+Human Resource Generalist: Job Description, Requirements & Career Information

-Companies need to ensure that they hire and maintain the best talent available, and human resource generalists are charged with ensuring this.
-Training, interviewing and hiring are handled by human resource generalists, and they also oversee employee relations.
+Human resource generalists are charged with ensuring that companies hire and maintain the best talent available.
 This position requires a bachelor's degree at minimum, with higher executive positions needing a master's degree.
-Voluntarily certification is also available.
+Professional certification is voluntary, but recommended for experienced generalists.

 According to the U.S. Bureau of Labor Statistics (BLS), human resource generalists are typically employed in small organizations, and their exact job duties vary greatly (www.bls.gov).
 Whatever an employer needs done related to HR, a human resource generalist has to be able to perform.

 Administrative hiring duties like interviewing, recruiting, hiring and training can fall under the jurisdiction of a human resource generalist.
 Communicating regularly with employees is another important task, because human resource generalists want to ensure they keep staff members happy.
 Additionally, human resource generalists communicate on a regular basis with upper management to implement and create effective work policies.

 Human resource generalists have to understand and know their fellow employees well to determine methods of improving or maintaining productivity and morale.
 If a worker is not performing well in one area, a human resource generalist might find a better use for his or her skills in a different position.
 In some cases, when an employee is not up to the company's standards, a human resource generalist might have to fire him or her.
 Overall, human resource generalists ensure that a company's employees are satisfied and working effectively.